google/go-cloud/internal/docs/pubsub/design.md

 	// returns only after all the ackIDs are sent.
 	SendAcks(ctx context.Context, ackIDs []interface{}) error

+	// Update applies configuration updates from the non-nil fields of u to the
+	// subscription on the server.
+	Update(ctx context.Context, u SubscriptionUpdate) error

 	// Close disconnects the Subscription.
 	Close() error
+}

+// SubscriptionUpdate contains updates to be applied to a subscription on the
+// server via Subscription.Update.
+type SubscriptionUpdate struct {
+	// AckDeadline tells how long the server should wait before assuming a received
+	// message has failed to be processed.
+	AckDeadline *time.Duration
 }
 ```